Parallel approximation of min-max problems: Double quantum interactive proofs

+For each decision problem $L\in\cls{DQIP}$ we must prove that there is a polynomial space algorithm for $L$.
+To this end consider a ``scaled up'' version of $\cls{NC}$ known as $\cls{NC}(\mathit{poly})$, which consists of all functions computable by polynomial-space uniform Boolean circuits of polynomial depth.
+It has long since been known that $\cls{NC}(\mathit{poly})$ algorithms can be simulated in polynomial space \cite{Borodin77}, so in order to prove $L\in\cls{PSPACE}$ it suffices to give an $\cls{NC}(\mathit{poly})$ algorithm for $L$.

-Let $L$ be any decision problem in $\cls{DQIP}$ and let $R_x$ denote the referee witnessing this fact.
-Let $x$ be any input string and consider the following algorithm for deciding whether $x$ is a yes-instance or a no-instance of $L$. \begin{enumerate}
+Let $V$ be a verifier with completeness $c$, soundness $s$, and polynomial-bounded $p$ with $c-s\geq 1/p$ witnessing the membership of $L$ in $\cls{DQIP}$.
+Let $x$ be any input string and consider the following algorithm for deciding whether $x$ is a yes-instance or a no-instance of $L$: \begin{enumerate}